I AM PREPARED

 Understanding Covenant — Promises and Responsibilities

-The word covenant runs like a golden thread through the entire Bible.
-It’s more than a contract or agreement — it’s a sacred bond between God and His people, built on promises, but also on responsibility.
+The concept of covenant runs like a golden thread through the entire Bible.
+It’s more than a mere contract or agreement — it represents a sacred bond between God and His people, built on covenant promises, but also on spiritual responsibilities.

-If we are going to live a prepared life — one that aligns with God’s design and leads to lasting fruit — we must understand the power and purpose of covenant.
+To live a prepared life — one that aligns with God’s design and leads to lasting fruit — we must understand the power and purpose of biblical covenants.

 📖 What Is a Covenant?